Diary of wilderness and biodiversity

 2019

-Evidence of the red-necked dusky beetle(Phryganophilus ruficollis), the only confirmed population in the Alpine region, one of the rarest beetle species in Europe
+Evidence of the red-necked dusky beetle(Phryganophilus ruficollis), the only confirmed population in the Alpine region and one of the rarest beetle species in Europe

 2020